Cabbage Egg Roll Bowls | Avatar: The Last Airbender Inspired Recipes

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

-Then everything changed when the oven burned the sh*t out of my first recipe!
+Long ago, the four main cooking elements seasoned together in harmony… Then everything changed when the oven burned the sh*t out of my first recipe!

 Appa – yip yip!
-We’re heading to the earth kingdom!
+We’re heading to the Earth Kingdom!

-I’ve dabbled in the arts of foodbending before, with Water Tribe soup, Air Nation fruit pies and Fire Nation turkey-duck legs.
-I even spent some time exploring the cuisine of Republic City from the Legend of Korra with street gruel, smoked fish and Bolin’s favorite dumplings.
+I’ve dabbled in the arts of foodbending before, with Water Tribe soup, Air Nation fruit pies, and Fire Nation turkey-duck legs.
+I even spent some time exploring the cuisine of Republic City from the Legend of Korra with street gruel, smoked fish, and Bolin’s favorite dumplings.

 Today, we are heading to the city of Omashu to meet up with the Cabbage Merchant for a fresh cabbage egg roll bowl – hopefully his cart is in good standing today…